-A. Application for Initial Accreditation
+- A. Application for Initial Accreditation - 1.
+Letter of Intent

 A residency seeking initial accreditation must send a letter of intent to the CCE Administrative Office stating its intention to pursue accredited status, and provide written evidence that it meets the eligibility requirements.